-If you’re facing charges or a criminal investigation, an experienced defence lawyer can make all the difference in achieving the best outcome for your case.
-At Brooke Winter Solicitors, with an ex-police prosecutor on staff, our criminal lawyers know both sides of the law.
+If you’re facing charges or a criminal investigation, an experienced criminal defence lawyer can make all the differe nce in achieving the best outcome for your case.
+At Brooke Winter Solicitors, with an ex-police prosecutor on staff, our specialist criminal lawyers know both sides of the law.
 And we’re on your side.

-A criminal lawyer can work with you to understand your options.
+The best criminal lawyer will work with you to understand your options.
 This might take the form of legal advice, representation in court, or even just giving you some clarity about where you stand.

 Brooke Winter Solicitors can take some of the stress and uncertainty out of this difficult situation.
 We’ll make sure you are aware of each step in the process, and work together with you to achieve the best possible outcome.